Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: System Model, Operating Constraints and the Network Types

-This result intuitively indicates that the jointly optimal spectrum sharing and power-control policy maximizing information theoretic sum-rate capacity of a CMAC network under the full-feedback protocol with average total transmit and interference power constraints for continuous fading distributions is to schedule the SU with the best joint power and interference channel state summarized by the random variable $\X{\lambda_N}{\mu_N}=\max_{1\leq i\leq N}\frac{h_i}{\lambda_N+\mu_N g_i}$ according to a power allocation policy in the form of a water-filling algorithm with changing water levels.
-Let $\RateTPILFull$ be the sum-rate of the secondary network for the {\em all} feedback scenario.
+This result intuitively indicates that the jointly optimum spectrum sharing and power control policy maximizing information theoretic throughput capacity of a cognitive uplink with full primary cooperation under average total transmission and interference power constraints is to schedule the SU with the best joint direct and interference channel state summarized by the random variable $\X{\lambda_N}{\mu_N}=\max_{1\leq i\leq N}\frac{h_i/W}{\lambda_N+\mu_N g_i}$ according to a power allocation policy in the form of a water-filling algorithm with changing water levels.
+Here, $\lambda_N$ and $\mu_N$ are Lagrange multipliers associated with the average total transmission and interference power constraints, respectively.
+We note that there is no ambiguity with the solution described in \eqref{Eq: powalloc} since direct and interference channel gains are continuous random variables, and there is only one SU achieving the maximum joint channel state with probability one.
+Let $\RateTPILFull$ be the throughput of the secondary network for the {\em all} feedback scenario.
 Then, it follows directly that

-where $\lambda_N$ and $\mu_N$ are Lagrange multipliers associated with the average total transmit and interference power constraints, respectively.

-On the other hand, transmit powers of SUs in $\CoSTPILRed$ are also limited by the extra feedback constraint in \eqref{FC}, besides the average total transmit and interference power constraints above.
-Hence, transmit powers of SUs in this case are allocated according to the solution of the following optimization problem:
+Different from the full primary cooperation scenario, transmission powers of SUs in $\CoSTPILRed$ are also limited by an extra feedback constraint given by \eqref{FC}, besides the average total transmission and interference power constraints above.
+Hence, transmission powers of SUs in this case are allocated according to the solution of the following optimization problem:

 \begin{lemma} Let $\pi(j)$ be a mapping from $\left\{1,\cdots,\K\right\}$ to $\left\{1,\cdots,N\right\}$ such that